 If you can’t get outdoors, sit by a sunny window for a short time.
-Worst case scenario: Augment your supplement game with some extra vitamin D, which is contained in THE WELL’s Immune Complex.
-According to Dr. Frank Lipman, THE WELL’s Chief Medical Officer, ideally, your levels should be in the 50 to 70mg/ml range, so have your doctor test yours when you can.
+Worst case scenario: Augment your supplement game with some extra vitamin D. According to Dr. Frank Lipman, THE WELL’s Chief Medical Officer, ideally, your levels should be in the 50 to 70mg/ml range, so have your doctor test yours when you can.

 For most people — especially those who live in the northern hemisphere — a daily maintenance dose of 2,000 IUs of vitamin D3 a day could do the trick.
 People with darker skin tones may need additional supplementation since pigment-producing melanin decreases the absorption from the sun's rays.

 "Direct sunlight can also reset your circadian rhythms, which can improve sleep — another immune-system modulator."